hoangphanthai/Activity_Recognition_Modelling/README.md

 * This project is to find the answer to the question of how often and how much data a model should consume while remaining significant accuracy in predicting a particular set of cattle activities.
 This is, more specifically, to find the most contributing sensor axes and at what sampling rate, and how large a window of sampled data should be used.

 ### C. Development Language and running Environment
-* The project is developed with Python 3.8 (64 bit), and **WindowOS** is the recommended running environment.
-The GUI is distorted on MacOS as the tkinter library is not well supported by the system.
+* The project is developed with Python 3.8 (64 bit), and **WindowOS** is recommended as the running environment.
 The author is planning to convert this project into the web version.

 ### D. The project workflow
 After researching the previous studies, the workflow is implemented as shown below